fireflyjars-cloud/Firefly-Financial/README.md

 Your income flows first into **The Lamp** — the Living Account — and from there transfers into five jars, each named after a book of the Torah.

-### 🪔 The Lamp (Living Account)
+### 🪔 The Lamp™️ (Living Account)

-The Lamp is not a jar.
+The Lamp™️ is not a jar.
 It is the user’s **main account** — where income is received and fixed living expenses are paid from.
-The goal is to keep The Lamp at **50% or less of your net income**, freeing the remaining 50% to flow into the five jars.
+The goal is to keep The Lamp™️ at **50% or less of your net income**, freeing the remaining 50% to flow into the five jars.
 Reaching that threshold is the transformation milestone — the moment breathing room and wealth-building begin.

 -----